-5. In the treatment of chronic heart failure vasodilators are:
+5. In the treatment of chronic heart failure the following drugs are considered vasodilators:

-- a) Amlodipine; c) Prazosin; - e) Hydralazine;

-b)Spironolactone; d) Metoprolol; f) Sodium nitroprusside.
+a) Amlodipine; c) Prazosin; e) Hydralazine; b) Spironolactone; d) Metoprolol; f) Sodium nitroprusside.

-6. For the following ACE inhibitors improvement of prognosis in the treatment of chronic heart failure are provided:
+6. For the following ACE inhibitors improvement of prognosis in the treatment of chronic heart failure is provided:

-a)Fosinopril; c) Enalapril; e) Lisinopril; b)Captopril; d) Ramipril; f) All of them.
+a) Fosinopril; c) Enalapril; e) Lisinopril; b) Captopril; d) Ramipril; f) All of them.